imagej/imagej.github.io/_pages/2009-03-18_-_Google_Summer_of_Code.md

 description: test description
 ---

-We got accepted into Google's Summer of Code program\!
+We got accepted into Google's Summer of Code program!

-Our ideas can be found [here](SoC2009Ideas ), but we are looking forward to your ideas, too\!
+Our ideas can be found [here](SoC2009Ideas ), but we are looking forward to your ideas, too!